 The sketch made in Lynn's house, signed by the singer.

 The portrait was unveiled by Lynn's daughter Virginia Lewis-Jones and Chelsea Pensioneer and Britain's Got Talent winner Colin Thackery at the Royal Albert Hall on 13 January 2020.
-The location was natural, as Lynn had performed at the venue 52 times from 1937 to 2006.
+The location was natural, as Lynn had performed at the venue 52 times from 1937 to 2006, many at the Royal British Legion's iconic concert 'Festival of Remembrance'.

 Lynn's daughter Virginia Lewis-Jones and Chelsea Pensioneer Colin Thackery unveil the portrait at the Royal Albert Hall.
 (Photo: Erling Eikli, Norwegian Armed Forces Magazine)